-Remuneration for work should be determined in a manner corresponding to a particular type of work performed and qualifications required for that work's performance.
+Remuneration for work should be determined in a manner corresponding to a particular type of work performed and qualifications required for that work.
 It must also take into account the quantity and quality of the work performed.

-Salary rates referred to in statistical data and discussed during job interviews with possible candidates in Poland are gross sums.
-Gross sums are calculated as a net salary plus costs of social contributions and the

-\ after the lapse of the period for which it has been concluded. tax paid by employees.
-A super gross salary is understood as the total cost of an employee borne by the company (a gross salary plus social contributions paid by an employer).
+Salary rates shown in statistical data and discussed during job interviews with possible candidates in Poland are gross sums.
+Gross sums are calculated as a net salary + costs of social contributions and the tax paid by employees.
+A super gross salary is understood as the total cost of an employee borne by the company (a gross salary + social contributions paid by an employer).
 Rates of social contributions are described in the further part of this brochure, in the Compulsory Insurance Rates section.

-Sample net, gross and super gross salary calculation is presented in the table below.
+Sample calculation of net, gross and super gross salaries is presented in the table below.

-Net salary (paid to the employee) Gross salary (net salary plus social contributions & tax paid by the employee) Super gross salary (gross salary plus social contributions paid by the employer, i.e. total cost of employing the employee in the company) PLN 3,660.20 PLN 5,000 PLN 6,024
+Net salary (paid to the employee) Gross salary (net salary + social contributions & tax paid by the employee) Super gross salary (gross salary + social contributions paid by the employer, i.e. total cost of employing the employee in the company) PLN 3,738.19 PLN 5,000 PLN 6,024 from 1 January 2023 until 30 June 2023: PLN 3,490 gross,

+The state specifies the minimum remuneration for work as well as the minimum hourly rate.
+In 2023 the minimum monthly remuneration is:

+♦ from 1 July 2023 onwards: PLN 3,600 gross.

-The state specifies the minimum remuneration for work as well as minimum hourly rate.
-In 2022, the minimum monthly remuneration is PLN 3,010 gross.
-In addition to the regular remuneration, the employer is obliged to pay bonuses for overtime work according to the rules specified in the Labour Code.
+In addition to the regular remuneration, the employer is obliged to pay additional remuneration for overtime work according to the rules specified in the Labour Code.

-The average gross monthly remuneration in Poland reached PLN 6,022.49 in the sector of enterprises (as of November 2021).
+As of January 2023, the average gross monthly remuneration in Poland reached PLN 6,883.96 in the sector of enterprises which employ more than 9 persons.

 The salary levels vary depending on the sector and the company's geographical location.
-According to the data of the Central Statistical Agency for the period from January to September of 2021, the highest salaries were paid in the information and communications technology sector: PLN 9,969.97 gross on average, whereas the lowest salaries were paid in the sector of accommodation and catering activities: PLN 4,137.32 on average.
-In the third quarter of 2021, the best remunerated region was the Mazowieckie Voivodeship with the average of PLN 6,958.06 gross.
-The lowest average remunerations were paid in the Podkarpackie Voivodeship: PLN 5,126.34.
+According to the data of the Central Statistical Agency for 2022, the highest salaries were paid in the information and communications technology sector: PLN 11,334.23 gross on average, whereas the lowest salaries were paid in the sector of accommodation and catering activities: PLN 4,746.97 on average.
+In 2022, the best remunerated region was the Mazowieckie Voivodeship with the average of PLN 7,699.78 gross.
+The lowest average remunerations were paid in the Warmińsko-Mazurskie Voivodeship: PLN 5,331.98.